TABLE OF CONTENTS

 The application solves the challenge of meeting short order lead times with limited space.
 It holds 4,000 Bins on just 100 sqm of floor space with an output of 224 picks per hour.
 The system was completed within just five months, from procurement to commissioning and startup.

-IKEA in Zagreb, Croatia and Decathlon in Canada also use AutoStore as an MFC solution within brick-and-mortar stores.
-The system enables these retailers to link their online and offline business while giving customers new shopping experiences, 24/7 pick-up services, and door-to-door delivery.
+IKEA in Zagreb, Croatia uses AutoStore as an MFC solution within brick-and-mortar stores.
+The system enables them to link their online and offline business while giving customers new shopping experiences, 24/7 pick-up services, and door-to-door delivery.

 The trend of shopping online and picking up in-store is quickly becoming an attractive alternative to "last-mile" delivery.
 In order to be able to offer a solution for this service, AutoStore has developed the PickUpPort™, an intuitive self-service module for picking up goods ordered online.
 It's tailor-made for click-and-collect operations, and just one more example of the many possible uses of the AutoStore system.